msilaev/VGGT-Long-Gsplat/README.md

 }
 ```

-## Licenses
+## License

-The `VGGT-Long` codebase follows a dual-license structure:

-1. For components derived from `VGGT` (including the `./vggt_long.py`), please refer to `./LICENSE-VGGT.txt` for applicable terms.
-For commercial use, please follow the `VGGT`'s license that ensure to utilize the commercial version of the pre-trained weight.
+The `VGGT-Long` codebase follows `VGGT`'s license, please refer to `./LICENSE.txt` for applicable terms.
+For commercial use, please follow the link [VGGT](https://github.com/facebookresearch/vggt) that should utilize the commercial version of the pre-trained weight.
 [Link of VGGT-1B-Commercial](https://huggingface.co/facebook/VGGT-1B-Commercial)

-2. For other parts that not bound to `VGGT` are under the GPL-3.0 license.
-Please refer to `./LICENSE-Others.txt`.

 ## More Experiments